 Then we see the protagonist, Eve.
-She takes her tea mug to the microwave, clearly having forgotten she’d already put a mug there.
+She takes her tea mug to the microwave, clearly having forgotten she’d already put a mug in there.
 She watches the clock repeatedly.
 Rearranges a bucket to gather a leak from the ceiling.
 All this with a dreamy smile on her face, as she obsessively rubs finger and thumb over a single earring.

-And then you realise with a pang that Eve is going through the first stages of dementia, when simple gestures become rituals and memories become ever more fleeting and unreliable.
+And then you realise with a pang that Eve is going through the first stages of dementia, when simple gestures become rituals, and memories become ever more fleeting and unreliable.
 As the realisation hits, the camera takes us and Eve into her inner world, and what follows are Eve’s memories – jumbled, sometimes happy, often painful, both realistic and surreal, sharp and diffuse.

 A hazy ballroom is peopled by figures from different times, dancing to a song by the 1960s French chanteur Adamo.

 Rambert2 in Benoit Swan Poufer's Note to Self.
 Photo: Camilla Greenberg

 Is she remembering her youth?
 Or reimagining it?

 Later the images become jagged.
 Pulsating strobe lighting reveals disquieting fragments of frenzied bodies.
 Dark, nightmarish scenes bring out ever more confusing characters.
 One man shakes another violently; a masked crimson-clad creature emerges to hug Eve.